If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Mushroomy Kingdom Block Names

-While not necessarily unused, the Mushroomy Kingdom stage's recreation of the first two stages of Super Mario Bros. goes as far as indicating the original contents of every item block via block placeholder bone names.
+While not technically unused, the Mushroomy Kingdom stage's recreation of the first two stages of Super Mario Bros. goes as far as indicating the original contents of every item block via block placeholder bone names.
 These block placeholders have names like hatena_dummy_01_pwup (for power-ups), hatena_dummy_hide_1up (hidden 1-Up Mushroom), block_dummy_item_02_star (Starman in brick block), and block_dummy_item_01_10coin (10 coins in brick block).
 In Brawl, all item blocks work the same except for the 10-coin blocks, which give out up to three items instead of one.

 Mario Circuit